-The Hugo Awards have struggled to keep pace with the Nebula Awards, whose annual volume commemorating their winners is now in its 44th volume.
-The Hugo Winners was a patchy book series at best – you can view them by clicking on the category listing in the right hand column (or even by clicking here, to save you the effort!).
-It’s been 15 years since the last volume, but clearly the success of the SFFWA’s Nebula Awards Showcase series has encouraged the World Science Fiction Society to dip their toe into the market, and to be on the safe side, with the Hugo Awards Showcase they’ve gone for a title, and a look and feel, that is very similar to the Nebula Awards Showcase.
+The Nebula Awards have been publishing an annual volume commemorating their awards for 44 years now.
+The Hugo Winners series has been a patchy one at best – this is the first volume for 15 years!
+Clearly the success of the SFFWA’s Nebula Awards Showcase series has encouraged the World Science Fiction Society to dip their toe into the market, and to be on the safe side, with the Hugo Awards Showcase they’ve gone for a title, and a look and feel, that is very similar to the Nebula Awards Showcase.

 The main difference between the two (other than the content, of which more below) is that this volume concentrates purely on the fiction, at the expense of the not insubstantial amount of commentary and analysis in the Nebula Awards series.
 Which for me means that as I’ve read all the stories, it’s going to spend about 45 minutes in my hands as I write this, before being put on the bookshelf.